 What happens if you need to travel longer distances, or if you are part of a group that is simply too large to fit into a car?

-The answer to these questions is one of the various crowd bus applications.
+The answer to these questions is one of the various crowdsourced transportation applications.